Lebowski89/ombi_docker_suite/README.md

 Ombi Suite
 =========

-    Ansible role to automate the full set-up of Ombi - a media request app for Plex and Emby users.
+    Standalone Ansible role to automate the full set-up of Ombi - a media request app for Plex and Emby users.
       - Includes the installation of Docker (Debian-based distros) and Ansible dependencies within the role.
       - Includes the option of setting up and connecting Ombi to a Mariadb database.
       - Includes the option of creating a Cloudflare DNS record for your Ombi instance for reverse proxy purposes.